Iran Air Flight 277

-Iran Air Flight 277 was a scheduled Iran Air flight from Mehrabad International Airport, Tehran to Urmia, Iran.
-On January 9, 2011, the Boeing 727 serving the flight crashed after an aborted approach to Urmia Airport in poor weather.
+Iran Air Flight 277 was a scheduled Iran Air flight from Mehrabad International Airport, Tehran to Urmia Airport, Iran.
+On 9 January 2011, the Boeing 727 serving the flight crashed after an aborted approach to Urmia Airport in poor weather.
 Of the 105 people on board, 78 were killed.
 The official investigation concluded that icing conditions and incorrect engine management by the crew led to a double engine flame-out, loss of altitude and impact with the ground.

+Background

+Aircraft

+The aircraft involved was a tri-jet Boeing 727-286Adv registered as EP-IRP with serial number 20945.
+Since being delivered to Iran Air in 1974, the aircraft had spent 18 years out of service.
+It was impounded at Baghdad, Iraq from 1984 to 1990, and then placed in storage from 1991 to 2002.
+It was then overhauled and returned to service.

+Crew

+The pilot in command was 50-year-old Captain Fereydoun Dadras, who had a total of 7,878 flight hours, with 3,322 hours on the Boeing 727, including 2,087 as a captain.
+The co-pilot was 30-year-old First Officer Mohammad Reza Qarehtapeh, who had a total of 600 flight hours, with 386 hours on the Boeing 727.
+Flight Engineer Morteza Rastegar, aged 55, had 8,232 flight hours logged on the Boeing 727.

 Accident

 Flight 277 had taken off from Mehrabad International Airport, Tehran, at 18:15 local time (15:15 UTC), more than two hours later than scheduled because of poor weather at the destination.